3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike. If you're learning how to bake, this an ideal place to start.

 Ingredients and notes

-For the Peanut Butter - Creamy or crunchy both work for this easy cookie recipe.
+For the Peanut Butter – Use your favorite commercial peanut butter.
+Creamy or crunchy peanut butter both work for this easy cookie recipe.
+It’s a matter of personal preference and for me; I like a little crunch!

-Do not use natural natural peanut butter for this recipe.
-This makes the cookies crumbly and they won't turn out well.
+For best results, do not use natural peanut butter for this recipe.
+This makes the cookies crumbly and they won’t turn out well.

-For the Egg: When baking cookies, it's always best to use egg that are at room temperature.
+Expert Baking Tip: When baking cookies, it is always best to use a room temperature egg.
 This will allow the cookies to bake more evenly.
 Follow this link to learn how to quickly get eggs to room temperature!

 How to make them

-1. Start by mixing all three ingredients in a medium-sized mixing bowl.
+1. Start by mixing all three ingredients in a large bowl.
+Use a stand mixer or an electric mixer if you have one for less work.

-2. Use a cookie scoop to place 1-inch balls of dough onto a parchment paper-lined baking sheet.
+2. Use a cookie scoop to place 1-inch cookie dough balls onto a parchment paper-lined baking sheet.

-3. Use a drinking glass to flatten the cookies a bit and then make a hashtag pattern with a table fork.
+3. Use a drinking glass to flatten the cookies a bit and then make a hash mark (cross-hatch pattern) with the tines of a fork.

 4. Bake at 350°F in a pre-heated oven for 12 minutes.